depage/depage-cms/Docs/en/02_EditingPages.md

     The *Table* element support editing of simple tables with styling options like the richtext component.

+- **Number**

+    *Number* is a field, where you can edit numbers with an optional unit, decimal places and min/max values.

 - **Date**

     *Date* is a field, where you can choose a date.